stenzek/duckstation/README.md

 ### Linux

-DuckStation is provided for x86_64/ARM32/ARM64 Linux in AppImage and Flatpak formats.
-The release on [Flathub](https://flathub.org/apps/org.duckstation.DuckStation) is official, and synchronized with the latest rolling/stable release on GitHub.
+DuckStation is provided for x86_64/ARM32/ARM64 Linux in AppImage (recommended) and Flatpak (not recommended) formats.

 #### AppImage